UCL/cath-gemma/gemma_update_spring_2017_notes.md

 ### [Speed+simplicity] Always need to realign and build profile?

 In principle, the existing algorithm is similar to running, say, TCluster on an all-versus-all COMPASS matrix.
 The key difference that substantially complicates things is that each merged cluster is (re-aligned and then) re-scored against the other clusters.
-This means that the clustering procedure and the re-scoring procedure need to be interleaved, which substantially complicates it.
+This means that the clustering procedure and the re-scoring procedure need to be interleaved, which substantially complicates everything.

-It may be possible to simplify by using a multi-linkage (complete-linkage), average-linkage or single-linkage clustering strategy to reduce the degree of interleaving.
+It may be possible to simplify by using a multi-linkage (complete-linkage), average-linkage or single-linkage clustering strategy to at least reduce the degree of interleaving.

 This would result in fewer, larger batches of jobs to compute, which will typically work better on the farm.

-This needn't necessarily preclude the final tree having the "correct" final evalues, which could be all calculated and inserted into the final tree.
+This needn't necessarily preclude the final tree having the "correct" final evalues, which could be all calculated and inserted into the final tree at the end.

+This will only be possible if it turns out that the best/average/worst score from a pair of merged clusters is a reasonably good predictor of equivalent score from the merged cluster, at least within certain circumstances.
+This can be tested relatively quickly.

 ### [Speed+quality] Batch handling